Article Quick Links - Post Table of Contents

 Lake Tahoe is the largest Alpine Lake in North America and the Jewel of the Sierra.
-Surrounded by the Sierra Nevada mountains and sharing a border with both California and Oregon, Lake Tahoe, the second deepest lake in the United States is a must visit.
-We offer a place to learn about Lake Tahoe and find the best things to do when you visit.
+Surrounded by the Sierra Nevada mountains and sharing a border with both California and Nevada, Lake Tahoe, the second deepest lake in the United States is a must visit.
+Learn more about the lake with Lake Tahoe Statistics and Lake Tahoe facts.

 How was Lake Tahoe formed?